satellite-image-deep-learning/techniques/README.md

 - [mowing-detection](https://github.com/lucas-batier/mowing-detection) -> Automatic detection of mowing and grazing from Sentinel images

+- [PTAViT3D and PTAViT3DCA](https://github.com/feevos/tfcl) -> Tackling fluffy clouds: field boundaries detection using time series of S2 and/or S1 imagery

+- [ai4boundaries](https://github.com/waldnerf/ai4boundaries) -> a Python package that facilitates download of the AI4boundaries data set

 ### Segmentation - Water, coastlines, rivers & floods

 - [pytorch-waterbody-segmentation](https://github.com/gauthamk02/pytorch-waterbody-segmentation) -> UNET model trained on the Satellite Images of Water Bodies dataset from Kaggle.
 The model is deployed on Hugging Face Spaces